Mercosur welcomes Venezuela, suspends Paraguay

 However, Brazilian Industry Minister Fernando Pimentel told Reuters: “There’s still no agreement that would motivate a change on the (non-automatic import) licenses.”

-Paraguay’s suspension from Mercosur meetings came after its Senate removed Lugo from office a week ago in an impeachment trial that lasted a matter of hours.
+Paraguay’s suspension from Mercosur meetings came after its Senate dismissed Lugo from office a week ago in an impeachment trial that lasted a matter of hours.

 Neighboring governments wanted to send a stern warning about the consequences of removing a democratically elected leader, but they ruled out penalties that could hurt ordinary people in Paraguay - one of South America’s poorest countries.